About the Fulton Supercomputing Lab

 FSL Mission : To facilitate and enhance computationally-intensive research at BYU by providing reliable, state-of-the-art, high performance computing resources to faculty and students.

-- BYU faculty, students, and their associated collaborative researchers who have computational intensive problems to solve are welcome to request access to FSL resources.
+- BYU faculty, students, and their associated collaborative researchers who have computationally intensive problems to solve are welcome to request access to FSL resources.

 - FSL provides these resources at no charge.
 Users are required to provide a statement to justify their need.

-- FSL has a small staff of 2 system administrators and 2-3 student employees.
-FSL reports to the VP/CIO of BYU.
-FSL is not OIT nor is it part of an academic department or college.
+- FSL reports to the CIO of BYU.
+FSL is not part of OIT nor is it part of an academic department or college.

-- FSL manages and operates over 900 servers and is used by roughly 400 unique users.
+- FSL manages and operates about 1000 servers and is used by hundreds of users.

 Please refer to FSL Operations and Principles of Use for additional information.